 I Am Transgendered!Top Rated I Am Transgendered! is a set of resources to help explain what being transgendered is and to provide advice and help individuals on their gender journey.
-Jamie set up this site to help her Mom understand what transgendered is, and by doing so, she hopes to help her Mom AND your Mom (as well as others) understand better also. http://www.iamtransgendered.com -
+Jamie set up this site to help her mom understand what being transgendered means and, by doing so, she hopes to help others understand as well. http://www.iamtransgendered.com -

 Men's Health Network Men's Health Network (MHN)is committed to improving the health and wellness of men.